paradigmxyz/reth/etc/README.md

 ### Import Grafana dashboards

-Running Grafana in Docker makes it possible to import existing dashboards, refer to [docker docs on how to run only grafana in docker](/book/installation/docker.md#using-docker-compose#run-only-grafana-in-docker).
+Running Grafana in Docker makes it possible to import existing dashboards, refer to [docs on how to run only Grafana in Docker](/book/installation/docker.md#using-docker-compose#run-only-grafana-in-docker).